Amoxicillin Prescribing Information: Method of Use, Action, Side Effects

 Effects

-The effect of Amoxicillin lasts for 6-8 hours after administration and 80-95% is absorbed from the gastrointestinal tract, regardless of the meal and the type of diet.
+The effect of Amoxicillin lasts for 6-8 hours after administration, and 80-95% is absorbed from the gastrointestinal tract, regardless of the meal and the type of diet.
 It is resistant to gastric juice.

 Contraindications to use

-Amoxicillin is an antibiotic that should not be used in hypersensitivity to the active substance or any component of the preparation.
+Amoxicillin is an antibiotic that should not be used in case of hypersensitivity to the active substance or any component of the preparation.
 In addition, it is not recommended to administer the drug to patients with suspected infectious mononucleosis.

 Drug interactions